xueshanf/docker-awscli/README.md

 Docker awscli
 =============

-A container to run awcli and s3cmd.
+A container to run awcli and s3cmd command.

 Examples
 ========